VGamingNews

 Reviewed on: Nintendo Switch

-When Black Salt Games’ tremendous horror-fishing title, Dredge, sailed onto all major platforms in 2023, it hailed the release of a game with perhaps the least likely combination of genres.
-The sedate pace belied the sinister Lovecraftian horrors beneath, making Dredge one of the highlights of my gaming calendar last year (as my rare very high recommendation score will attest).
+When Black Salt Games’ tremendous horror-fishing title, DREDGE, sailed onto all major platforms in 2023, it hailed the release of a game with perhaps the least likely combination of genres.
+The sedate pace belied the sinister Lovecraftian horrors beneath, making DREDGE one of the highlights of my gaming calendar last year (as my rare very high recommendation score will attest).
 I mentioned in my original review that paid DLC would be coming, but due to timing issues, instead of the first instalment being the drilling-focused The Iron Rig, Black Salt Games made a hard-to-starboard and instead careened into the haunting frozen wastes of The Pale Reach.

 At A Glance

-Dredge: The Pale Reach DLC
+DREDGE: The Pale Reach DLC

 Positives + A well told tale of grisly betrayal